-All Offenses: warning, detention, in-school-suspension or other appropriate discipline.
+All Offenses: warning, detention, School Intervention Program or other appropriate discipline.

 Level II Discipline Assignments

 In accordance with Public Act 99-0456, the school will provide documentation outlining the reason the reason(s) why suspension and expulsion were appropriate discipline for the offense.